Ryujin T10 Custom Katana - Aikuchi

-Sleek Aickuchi Design Custom Katana with Solid Brass Tsunami Fittings and your choice of solid bodied blade or bo-hi (blood groove), 6 different ito wrap colors and 5 different saya options.
+Sleek Aickuchi Design Custom Katana with Solid Brass Tsunami Fittings and your choice of solid bodied blade or bo-hi (blood groove), 8 different ito wrap colors with brass fitting sets and 5 different saya options.
 Assembled and shipped within 1 week.
 Includes FREE Deluxe Sword Bag Valued at $19.99, select from 4 different designs!

 Limited Edition Aikuchi Brass Tsunami Custom Katana

 - Assembled and Shipped within 1 week from Los Angeles!

 (CLICK ON the THUMBNAILS FOR MAXIMUM SIZE, FULL DETAIL RESOLUTION PICS)

 Affordable, traditional and with some cool custom options - the entry level Ryujin T10 Aikuchi Custom Katana takes the standard high quality T10 tool steel blade with real hamon as the full custom option sword and lets YOU choose whether or not you want it with bo-hi (for a faster sword) or no-hi (for a more powerful cutter) and then lets you select from 8 tsuka (handle) and 5 saya (sheathe) combinations to make it uniquely your own.

 And the best part, it is all assembled for you at the Ryujin workshop based in Los Angeles within 7 days of ordering! (usually much faster actually, but please allow 7 days from ordering in case the workshop is especially busy).